-Paired glucose testing is a structured method of checking your blood sugar.
+Paired blood glucose testing is a structured method of checking your blood sugar.
 For example, you may want to check your blood sugar before and after meals, including choosing which meals you want to monitor.
-For instance, you may want to learn how your glucose changes after eating the largest meal of your day to learn if and how you should make changes to that particular meal.
-You may also want to use paired glucose testing to see how the changes for that same meal are impacting your glucose on different days.
+For instance, you may want to learn how your blood glucose changes after eating the largest meal of your day to learn if and how you should make changes to that particular meal.
+You may also want to use paired blood glucose testing to see how the changes for that same meal are impacting your blood glucose on different days.

 Let’s take a look at a hypothetical patient named Gerald.
 Gerald’s use of paired testing.
 Gerald is often lethargic after eating breakfast in the morning.
-While he takes his fasting glucose after he wakes, he doesn’t check his blood sugar again until just before bedtime.
-He’s suspecting his tiredness after his first meal is due to high glucose levels.
+While he takes his fasting blood glucose after he wakes, he doesn’t check his blood sugar again until just before bedtime.
+He’s suspecting his tiredness after his first meal is due to high blood glucose levels.
 His breakfast usually consists of: